idrinth-thalui/core/writings/idrinthFollowerFamilyDossier.md

 # Idrinth's Family Notes

+## Alenia

+Alenia is a special one, she seems to have the same interest in greatswords, that I have.
+I wonder if she'll find Trinimac as her major god as well.
+She'll certainly become a good warrior some day.

 ## Xinerna

 I am quite sure Xinerna is one of the strangest, but most brilliant minds I have encountered.
 I'm happy she is asking me for my opinions on Alteration magic, even if I'm sure she mastered it more than I did.